mvelosop/explore-docker-vscode/README.md

 },
 ```

-Add a compound configuration to start both `WebApi` and `WebApp` together:
+Add a `compounds` object to start both `WebApi` and `WebApp` together, right after the `configurations` object.
+Actually, the VS Code extension should suggest the "compounds" object once you begin to write it:

 ```json
 "compounds": [